Christopher876/BetterYTSubBox/README.md

 # Usage

-- Setup a new Youtube Api Project on https://console.developers.google.com/
+* Setup a new Youtube Api Project on https://console.developers.google.com/
-- Download the file and rename it to "client_secret.json" and put it in the root directory of the project
+* Download the file and rename it to "client_secret.json" and put it in the root directory of the project
-- Launch the project
+* Launch the project with these commands: **NOTE: Just relaunch if it does not start the first time**
+  * -l = fetches a new set of uploads
+  * -n = fetches a new set of subscriptions
+  * -f = Used with -l and it filter videos by setting the minimum date that the program should look at, for example, you would put 2 to filter by today's date - 2
+* Select a video and enjoy watch it casting to your tv

 # TO DO

-- Still a little bit to do and this list may or may not grow
+- Select 1 from multiple Chromecasts if there are many
+- Select using VLC or casting to a Chromecast or opening in browser
-- A UI needs to be added
+- A GUI needs to be added - PyQT will be used or rewriting in C++ so that the code running everything can be cross platform
-- Selecting and Queuing videos to play back to back
+- Selecting and Queuing videos to play back to back **This will not be added to the Command line program and instead will be added to the version using the GUI**
-- ~~Command line options to change different things~~ Has been added
+- ~~Command line options to change different things~~ **Has been added**